CCOG for HIM 131 Summer 2022

 - Credit Hours:

-Course DescriptionConcepts of disease processes as they relate to the normal physiology of the major body systems.
+Explores concepts of disease processes as they relate to the normal physiology of the major body systems.
+Prerequisites: (HIM 128 and HIM 129) or (BI 121 and BI 122) or (BI 231, BI 232 and BI 233).
+Audit available.

 - Classify diseases according to etiology or type of diseases and indicate the primary system or organ affected, distinguishing between primary disease manifestations, complications and sequelae.